catbytes-community/webplatform-backend/README.md

 ### Documentation for developers

 Located in the `/docs/how-tos` directory.
 All important information on local run, deployments, etc is stored there.

+### How to run project locally

+1. Follow `/docs/how-tos/aws_local_db_connection` to install AWS CLI and configure AWS credentials, don't have to connect to AWS RDS database from local machine
+2. Follow `/docs/how-tos/setup_local_postgresql`, step "Setting up Local PostgreSQL instance"

+Once you are authenticated with AWS CLI and you have the local PostgreSQL setup, you should successfully run `npm start` to start the server